brfoley76/PromptingHumanAgent/backend/README.md

 ### Database Schema

-*Note: for now the student ID is maintained in a save file in the browser, we can later work on some kind of login.
-Tuning levers are specific to the activity types. chat message recording is currently off.*
+*Note: Student data is stored in the database and synced with browser localStorage.
+Chat messages are actively recorded in the ChatMessages table.
+Username-based authentication is implemented.*

 ```sql
 students